-Pro Tip: If one small area on the edge of the door needs to be planed, you might not have to take it down.
-Place the door in the position where you have the best access to the edge and immobilise it with a doorstop or wedge.
-You can then plane it in situ, whilst still following the rest of our tips.
+Pro Tip: If only one small area on the door edge needs trimming, you might not have to take it down.
+Place the door where you have the best access to the edge and immobilise it with a doorstop.
+You can then trim the door in situ.

 If you haven’t used a hand planer before, you might want to check out DIY Doctor’s in-depth guide.
 When you plane the vertical edges of the door, follow the wood grain.

 Pro Tip: To speed up the process, use an electric planer.

 For the horizontal edges, plane toward the centre from the outside edge.
 Always apply a steady but light pressure to avoid gouging the wood, helping to plane off a consistent amount with each stroke.